 Here is the flow that a typical user or service (such as a CI/CD pipeline) performs to use the Connect gateway, after appropriate authentication and authorization is configured.
 For more detailed user instructions, see our usage guide.

-The user or service discovers clusters by listing environ Membership resources with the
+The user or service discovers clusters by listing fleet Membership resources with the

 gcloud container hub memberships list